ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Hazard Levels/README.md

 --Variation 2x has 200% enemies (150% enemies single player)
 --Variation 1.5x has 150% enemies (125% enemies single player)
 --No XP boost or any other modification, this is just for fun
---Use obviously the file you choose, not both
+--Use obviously the multiplier file you choose, not both
 \----------------------------------------------------------------
 Note: 2x escort mission flying rocks is too much, so I included optional mods where they have 50% or 35% health
 Note: Replaces Haz 3, 4, 5 and DD/EDD.
 So it won't work with Haz 6/7.
 Only the host needs the mod
-Note: Recommended using "Custom Cap" mod to avoid enemy de-spawn
+Note: Recommended using "Custom Cap" mod to avoid enemy de-spawn.
+150 normal enemies and 100 swarmers